Tuesday, August 6, 2019

 “Behind every successful rancher is a wife who works in town.”
 Cowboy Proverb

-“I'm surprised at the home prices,” I said.
+“Surprising home prices,” I said.

-“All right, they used it as a hospital during the Spanish Flu epidemic in the 1917’s, right after statehood,” Ed said.
+“The house was a hospital during the Spanish Flu epidemic in the 1917’s, right after statehood,” Ed said.

-“Let’s look at another one,” Michael said.
+“Let’s tour another,” Michael said.

 “One without so much history,” I said.

 “He who has a farm with water and peat has the world.”
 Irish Proverb